etherben/project/Project/README.md

 Or press ctrl + c in the command line

 ## Importing Mock Transactions:
-There is a pre-made file named MockTransactions.csv that contains one years worth of mock transactions.
+There is a pre-made Folder named Mock Transactions that contains one years worth of mock bank statements in the Starling Bank format.
 This file can be imported into the application once it's running.

+Please select rememeer to select starling when uploading